Nico Hoerner Player Props: Cubs vs. Athletics

 Nico Hoerner At The Plate

-- Hoerner has driven in a run in two games this season, with multiple runs batted in once.
+- In three games this year, Hoerner has picked up an RBI, with more than one RBI once.

-- In eight of 14 games this year, he has scored, and three of those games included multiple runs.
+- He has scored a run in nine games this season, with multiple runs four times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.